 Chelan Valley Hope was conceived in 2008 under the direction of Rich Watson.

-Rich Watson and Chelan Round Table members began discussing ways to better aid under-resourced Chelan Valley residents.
+Chelan Round Table members began discussing ways to better aid under-resourced Chelan Valley residents.
 They wanted to offer more than one-time, emergency assistance; they wanted to offer a way out of poverty.

 They realized that building relationships, treating people with dignity, and creating a network of compassionate service providers could pave the way for long-term recovery.
 And thus Chelan Valley Hope was born.